store2be/store2be.github.io/_posts/2017-04-06-git-aliases-ideas-from-our-setups.md

 ---
 date: 2017-04-07
-title: "Git rich or die tryin' 01: Ideas from our setups"
+title: "Git rich or die tryin' 01: Ideas from our Git setups"
 categories:
   - CLI
   - Git